Putting film education at the heart of learning for all

 Working with partners and educators, Screen Scotland aims to put film and moving image education where it belongs, at the heart of learning for all, in formal and informal education.

 Our aim is to inspire and equip people across Scotland to be able to access, enjoy, understand, create, explore and share film in all its forms throughout their lives: these are essential capabilities for understanding and participating in the complex world we live in.

-For some, film education can also be a first step to inspiring and enabling young people to seek a career in the sector, or to deploy their moving image skills in other fields.
+And, for some, film education can be a first step to inspiring and enabling young people to seek a career in the sector, or to deploy their moving image skills in other fields.